Political Science, B.A.

 Major Requirements

 Courses in political science are designed to enlighten students about the concept of government including the origin, emergence, integration, transformation and decline of political communities as well as their institutions and the rules and practices by which they resolve conflicts and make decisions.
-It involves an examination of the public policies of communities and the manner in which these policies are made.
+It involves an examination of the public policies of communities and ways these policies are made.
+Students may choose to earn a concentration in law and political institutions and/or international relations and comparative politics.
 The political science major earns a B.A. degree.

 Honors